Sdaas/hello-karate/README.md

 From the IntelliJ IDE right click on `/test/java/feature` and "Run all tests".
 You can also right click on the Java test-classes or the `*.feature` files to run a subset of the tests

-From the command-line, run `mvn test -Dtest=HelloRunner`
+From the command-line, run `mvn test -Dtest=KarateTests`.

 SCRATCHPAD